 Eventually, we gathered our favorite books listed in our spring booklist about flowers for answers!

 RELATED: Spring is coming!!!
 We adore this spring activity list.

 Here’s how my preschooler played with this Valentine sensory bin:

-I handed my 2.5-year-old the vase of flowers that he was already interested in.
+First, I pour water into our under-the-bed storage bin.
+I hand my 2.5-year-old the vase of flowers and child scissors (listed below) that he is already interested in.